This is a boring, unpretty, but money saving project. Tomorrow I’ll follow it up with a pretty project!

 I know that we’re just about the last people to install a programmable thermostat, but in case you’re like us, and you live in an old house that doesn’t have one, here’s how we did it.

 (PS – when you really get around to tackling this project, please read your instructions carefully!
-Brandon was the one who actually did this swap out because he totally gets electricity.
+Brian was the one who actually did this swap out because he totally gets electricity.
 I tried to pay attention as best I could, but I know my report won’t be as good as a professional’s!
 Think of this post as a visual aid.) :)

 First, we turned off power to the furnace (at the light switch next to the furnace, which most furnaces should have) and took the batteries out of the thermostat.